bcdavasconcelos/DEVONthink-3/Applescripts/Retrieve return links C.md

 			set theSearchString to theNameString
 		end if

-		set theSearchString to "name!=" & theName & " content: " & theSearchString & space & "kind: markdown"
+		set theSearchString to "name!=" & theName & " content: " & theSearchString & space & theKind

 		return theSearchString

 	end tell
 end prepare_search_string

-on get_list(theSearchString, theShortName)
+on get_list(theSearchString)
 	tell application id "DNtp"

-		set theRecords to search theSearchString in current database set theNR to count theRecords
-		--	log message "Found " & theNR & " return links to the record"

 		set theList to {}
+		set theRecords to search theSearchString
-		repeat with each in theRecords
+		repeat with theRecord in theRecords

-			set the end of theList to return & quoted form of ("<a id=" & name of each & "\" href=\"" & reference URL of each & "?search=" & theShortName & "&reveal=1" & "\">" & name of each & "</a></br>")
+			set theName to (name of theRecord) as text step progress indicator theName

+			if AutoWiki_Links then set the end of theList to theName & " | "
+			if AutoWiki_Links is false then set the end of theList to "[[" & theName & "]] | "

 		end repeat

-		considering numeric strings
 		set theList to my sortlist(theList)
-		end considering

 		return theList

 	end tell
 end get_list

-on print_to_DT(theList, theSource)
+on replace_section(theSource, theList)
 	tell application id "DNtp"

+		set theText to plain text of theSource

+		try
+			set OldDelimiter to AppleScript's text item delimiters set AppleScript's text item delimiters to theDelimiter set theDelimitedList to every text item of theText set AppleScript's text item delimiters to OldDelimiter on error
+			set AppleScript's text item delimiters to OldDelimiter end try

+		try
+			set theText to item 1 of theDelimitedList set theText to my trimtext(theText, linefeed, "end")

-		set theList to "'<font size=\"6\" color=\"#8080BB\"><font face=\"" & theFont & "\">'" & theList & "'</font></font>'"
+			set theText to theText & linefeed & linefeed & theDelimiter & linefeed & linefeed & theList as text

-		-- Convert to RTF
-		set theRTF to (do shell script "echo " & theList & " | textutil -stdin -stdout -inputencoding utf-8 -format html -convert rtf | pbcopy") set theRTF to the clipboard
-		set theRTF to «class RTF » of theRTF add custom meta data theRTF for MDField to theSource
+			return theText
+		end try
 	end tell
-end print_to_DT
+end replace_section

 ```

-#Applescript #DEVONthink